 The densified point cloud is a set of 3D points that reconstruct the model.
 The X,Y,Z position and the color information is stored for each point of the densified point cloud.

 The LOD (Level Of Details) mesh is a representation of the 3D textured mesh that contains multiple levels of detail, decreasing the complexity of the model as it is divided into more levels.
-Fewer details are available as zooming out in the model.

-The LOD mesh is useful for visualization on the web and from different types of devices, such as desktop PCs, tablets, smartphones, when fast loading is needed.
-It is the ideal output for a smooth and efficient navigation on online viewers.
+The LOD mesh is useful for visualization on the web and from different types of devices, such as desktop PCs, tablets, and smartphones, when fast loading is needed.
+It is the ideal output for smooth and efficient navigation on online viewers.

 A polyline is a continuous line composed of one or more sub-lines.
 It is created by specifying the vertices of each line.

-Pix4D gives the ability to draw 3D polylines, where each vertex has three coordinates.
+PIX4Dmapper allows drawing 3D polylines, where each vertex has three coordinates.
 Polylines are typically used to measure distances in the model.

-- Perspective of the camera.
+- The perspective of the camera.

-- Different scale based on the distance that each point of the object / ground has from the camera.
+- Different scale based on the distance that each point of the object/ground has from the camera.

-The reflectance map is mainly used when the input is multispectral / thermal imagery.
+The reflectance map is mainly used when the input is multispectral/thermal imagery.
 For more information about the reflectance map vs orthomosaic: Reflectance map vs orthomosaic.

-For each band, Pix4D produces one reflectance map.
+For each band, PIX4Dmapper produces one reflectance map.
 The goal is to properly assess the reflectance for a particular feature based on the pixel value in the images.
 This pixel value is influenced by many factors, including but not limited to: